* 20th Anniversary: 2003 to 2023 *

-They are related in more ways than we can immediately imagine.
-It often appears Global warming is a man-made climate phenomenon and we frequently describe it as a very serious environmental issue.
-What do people observe to lead them to these conclusions?
+They're related in more ways than we can imagine.
+We often say Global warming is a man-made climate phenomenon and that it's a serious environmental problem.
+How do people come to these conclusions?

-Can it be all bad, or might some good come from climate change as well?
-Some people say the environmental effects can enhance growth, and even more of us express concern about a decrease in planetary forest cover.
-We shall have to wait and see before we can know for sure.
+Can climate change be all bad, or might there be some good?
+Some say changes to the environment boosts growth, and others worry about a decline in planetary forest cover.
+We'll have to wait and see.

 ...and my Youtube channel homepage is at https://www.youtube.com/user/radiosonde1/featured

-Additionally, climate warming has an negative impact on the welfare of rainforest animals.
+In addition, climate change affects rainforest animals.
 How so?
-Warming has already been linked to the extinction of some tropical species, and scientists predict the trend to put many more plant and animal species at risk of complete disappearance by the end of the 21st century.
+The warming trend has already led to the extinction of some tropical species, and scientists predict many more will go extinct by the end of the century.

-So this makes deforestation one of the major ongoing global warming causes.
-Furthermore, live trees release a substantial amount of water vapour into the atmosphere, and this moisture contributes greatly to the greenhouse effect associated with global warming.
-Whether we will be able to bring the problem of global warming under control or not will determine the future of our planet in one way or another and rainforests in particular.
+So deforestation is one of the major causes of global warming.
+Additionally, live trees release a lot of water vapour into the atmosphere, which contributes a lot to global warming's greenhouse effect.
+In one way or another, whether we can control global warming will determine the future of our planet and rainforests in particular.

 Have your Say...